New Zealand's Next Top Model season 2: Episode 1: All That Glitters Is Gold

-The first episode of New Zealand's Next Top Model Season 2 saw 33 hopefuls flown to Wellington all with the dream of becoming an international model.
+The first episode of New Zealand's Next Top Model Season 2 featured 33 hopefuls flown to Wellington, aspiring to become international models.

-Upon arriving at the Museum Hotel, the girls were each treated to a gift makeover from CoverGirl.
-The girls then traveled to Boomrock where Sara flew in via helicopter to meet them for the first time.
-Next, the contestants were each given a runway walking lesson by Judge Colin Mathura-Jeffree and international fashion designer, Alexandra Owen.
+At the Museum Hotel, each contestant received a gift makeover from CoverGirl.
+They later headed to Boomrock, where they met host Sara, who arrived via helicopter.
+Judge Colin Mathura-Jeffree and fashion designer Alexandra Owen provided the girls with runway walking lessons.

-After an interview in front of all three judges, Sara Tetro, Colin Mathura-Jeffree & Chris Sisarich, the girls faced elimination.
-They rushed into a room with mannequins that held the name tags of the top 21 girls.
-The 12 girls who didn't have name tags were eliminated immediately.
-The remaining 21 girls each posed as Vintage Hollywood Movie Stars with Russ Flatt, one of NZ's leading photographers.
+After an interview in front of judges Sara Tetro, Colin Mathura-Jeffree, and Chris Sisarich, the girls faced elimination.
+Some contestants were immediately eliminated based on mannequins holding the name tags of the top 21 girls.
+The remaining 21 girls posed as Vintage Hollywood Movie Stars with photographer Russ Flatt.